JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

-If we use `select` or `transform` instead of `combine` we always obtain the number
+Contrary to `combine`, the `select` and `transform` functions always return
-and of order of rows in the result equal to the source.
+a data frame with the same number and order of rows as the source.
 In the example below
 the return values in columns `:SepalLength_SepalWidth_cor` and `:nrow` are
 broadcasted to match the number of elements in each group:
 ```